Kava Kava root by Ray Sahelian, M.D. - Information on Kava Kava side effects and effect on liver

 month when I wish to relax after a long day.
 I plan to continue doing so, since,

-at this time, I believe that kava, when used occasionally, has few side effects
+at this time, when used occasionally, it has few side effects

 and is safer than alcohol